deborapr/mito-nuclear-speciation/README.md

    _calculation of the rates of diversification (Fig. 2)_

    - SAD_lfspan.ipynb
-   _Species Abundances Distributions and distribution of species' lifespan and fates (Fig. 3)_
+   _Species Abundances Distributions and distribution of species' lifespan and fates (Fig. 3 and Fig. 4)_

    - gen_diversity.ipynb  and   gen_div_mito-supp.ipynb
-   _Nuclear genetic distances within and between species (Fig. 4) and mitochondrial genetic distances (Supplementary Material)_
+   _Nuclear genetic distances within and between species (Fig. 5) and mitochondrial genetic distances (Supplementary Material)_

    - subs_rate.ipynb
    _Histograms of the number of substituions in the nuclear and mitochondrial genomes (Supplementary Material)_